ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/repository/secret_scanning.md

 Turning on secret scanning detects many kinds of secrets being checked into a repository and reports it.
-Push protection builds on secret scanning and prevents attempts to add such secrets (and creates and alert if that it overridden).
+Push protection builds on secret scanning and prevents attempts to add such secrets (and creates an alert if that is overridden).

 ## Threat Example(s)